Tuition & Financial Assistance

 The Veteran''s Administration provides financial assistance for Post-Vietnam era veterans through the Veterans' Educational Assistance Program (VEAP).
 To be eligible, veterans must have entered active duty on or after January 1, 1977 and before July 1, 1985 and have contributed to the educational fund before April 1, 1987.

 Dependents Educational Assistance is for eligible Children and Spouses of Veterans who died or are permanently and totally disabled as a result of a service-connected disability.
-For specific information on eligibility, please visit www.benefits.va.gov.
+For specific information, visit https://www.benefits.va.gov/benefits/.
+Click on ‘Education and Training’.

 Carl Sandburg College Standards for Veterans' Satisfactory Progress